lwjglgamedev/lwjglbook-bookcontents-leg/chapter07/chapter7.md

 How do we relate texture coordinates with our position coordinates?
 Easy, in the same way we passed the colour information.
 We set up a VBO which will have a texture coordinate for each vertex position.

 So let’s start modifying the code base to use textures in our 3D cube.
 The first step is to load the image that will be used as a texture.
 For this task, in previous versions of LWJGL, the Slick2D library was commonly used.
 At the moment of this writing it seems that this library is not compatible with LWJGL 3 so we will need to follow another approach.
 We will use LWJGL wrapper for [stb](https://github.com/nothings/stb) library.
-In order to do that,  we need first to declare that dependency, includeing the natives in our `pom.xml` file.
+In order to do that,  we need first to declare that dependency, including the natives in our `pom.xml` file.

 ```xml
 <dependency>